yanglum/metaseg_gui/README.md

 Place metaseg_gui.py into the ecSeg directory (or the Example directory provided here) containing the config.yaml file and subdirectory containing the ecSeg inputs and outputs

 # Change log
+v11: add option to draw disk on ecDNA mask to identify ecDNA

 v10: automate identifying doublet ecDNA, allowing for user adjustment

 v9: users can draw rectangle around doublet ecDNA (double minutes), which is kept track of